 Here are six areas in your home considered potential danger zones.
 Parents need to be cautious and focus on making these areas safer.

 One of the most common causes of unintentional poisoning among young children comes when they accidentally ingest prescription or over-the-counter medications found inside the family medicine cabinet.

 The situation was much worse in the past.
-50 years ago, as many as 500 children in the U.S. died every year because of unintentional poisonings, with medication being the top reason.
+Over 50 years ago, as many as 500 children in the U.S. died every year because of unintentional poisonings, with medication being the top reason.
 Legislation requiring safety measures and the invention of the child safety cap for pill bottles led to those numbers improving.